 Why study in The Netherlands?

-- Holland ranks among the world’s top 10 countries for higher education
+- The Netherlands ranks 7th among the world’s top 10 countries for higher education and also scored 3rd globally for teaching quality and 4th for career goals;

-- 1 in every 10 university students is an international student
+- One in every 10 university students is an international student;

-- 2 nd in Europe and 3 rd worldwide in the English proficiency index
+- 1st in Europe and worldwide in the English proficiency index;

 There are many reasons to study in The Netherlands.
 Dutch education is one of the most innovative and forward thinking systems in the world.
 It’s based on student-led learning, analytical debate and hands-on experience.